ckan/ckan/doc/python-coding-standards.rst

 ------------------

 Don't use the old ``%s`` style string formatting, e.g. ``"i am a %s" % sub``.
-This kind of string formatting is not helpful for internationalization and is going away in Python 3.
+This kind of string formatting is not helpful for internationalization.

 Use the `new .format() method`_ instead, and give meaningful names to each replacement field, for example::